telerik/reporting-docs/report-items/table-crosstab-list/basic-concepts.md

 A Table consists of the following areas:

-* Table Body&mdash;The Table Body area always exists.
+* (Mandatory) Table Body&mdash;The Table Body area always exists.
 Its cells display detail and group data.

-The other Table fields are optional.

-* Corner&mdash;The cells in the Table Corner area are created automatically when you define both the row and column groups.
+* (Optional) Corner&mdash;The cells in the Table Corner area are created automatically when you define both the row and column groups.
 For more information, refer to the article on [Table Areas]({%slug telerikreporting/designing-reports/report-structure/table-crosstab-list/understanding-crosstab-areas%}).
-* Row Group&mdash;The cells in the Row Group area are created automatically when you create a row group.
+* (Optional) Row Group&mdash;The cells in the Row Group area are created automatically when you create a row group.
 These are row group header cells and display row group instance values by default.

 	For example, when you group by `=Fields.ProductCategory`, group instance values are the individual product categories by which you are grouping the data.

-* Column Group&mdash;The cells in the Column Group area are created automatically when you create a column group.
+* (Optional) Column Group&mdash;The cells in the Column Group area are created automatically when you create a column group.
 These are column group header cells and display column group instance values by default.

 	For example, when you group by `=Fields.Year`, group instance values are the individual years by which you are grouping the data.